 There are a lot of crops in Stardew Valley and a lot of them are good in their own ways.
 But if we’re trying to play the game and operate on loss, then it’s just not worth it.
 Here are the best crops to sell in Stardew Valley.

-- Cranberries – Definitely one of the top-tier choice.
+- Cranberries – Definitely one of the top-tier choices.
 You don’t need to replant these bad boys.
 You just need 7 days for these crops to yield 130 gold per seed at 240 gold mark price.

 - Red Cabbages – For 100 gold, you can earn up to 260 gold each harvest.